inertia7/timeSeries_sp500_R/README.md

 - Shon Inouye

 ## <a name="Packages-Required"></a>Packages Required

+Remember to open `Rproject` for project to run smoothly (Can be found under `file > Open Project...`).
 Here are the required packages which will ensure all the code will run properly.

 	ggplot2
 	forecast
-	astsa
 	plotly
 	ggfortify
 	tseries
 	gridExtra
+	ggfortify
+	here
+	docstrings

 To make sure you have the packages we use in this project use the command(you will only have to use this once):